Akhtaruzzaman (politician)

-Akhtaruzzaman is a Bangladesh Awami League politician and the former Member of Parliament of Gazipur-3.
+Akhtaruzzaman (born 23 January 1953) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Gazipur-5 and Gazipur-3 constituencies.

 Career

 Akhtaruzzaman was elected to parliament from Gazipur-3 as a Bangladesh Awami League candidate in 1996.
 He is the chairman of Gazipur District council.

+Akhtaruzzaman was nominated as a member of parliament as a candidate of Independent from Gazipur-5 constituency in 2024 twelfth national parliament election.